dimaglushkov/deck-manager/README.md

 To store data I decided to use Redis as the key-value storage.
 Relational databases surely could be used too.
 Chosen architecture allows to easily switch from one storage to another.
 To do that it's necessary to implement class which satisfies [Repository interface](/internal/repository.go) and inject it into the handler in [main.go](/cmd/main.go)

-## Known problems / uncertainties
-1. I'm not sure if opening the deck should lead to drawing all the cards from it or just return info about the deck without actually changing it.
-I've implemented the second scenario.
-2. No behaviour description was provided for overdraft, thus I assumed that if num of cards to draft is bigger than amount of remaining cards, app should just draw the whole deck without an error.
-3. No behaviour description was provided for empty decks:
-   1. I assumed that it's illegal to create empty deck
-   2. I assumed that app should not remove deck after all its card were drown.

 ## Tests
 ### Unit tests
 To run unit tests run following command from the root of this repository